-Every now and then, I make something that calls for cinnamon sugar and sometimes I don’t have the pre-made version on hand.
-But it’s really easy to make–just blend 1/2 cup sugar with 1–1 1/2 Tbsp. ground cinnamon, depending on how cinnamon-y you want it!
+Every now and then, I make a recipe that calls for cinnamon sugar and sometimes I don’t have the pre-made version on hand.
+But it’s really easy to make: Just blend 1/2 cup sugar with 1 Tablespoon ground cinnamon.
 You need to stir this thoroughly to blend it well.
-(The Cook’s Thesaurus website, where this photo is from, suggests mixing 7 parts sugar to 1 part cinnamon, which is pretty much the same ratio as blending 1/2 cup sugar and 1 Tbsp. cinnamon).
 Store your cinnamon sugar in a clean spice jar with a shaker top (or other airtight container) at room temperature.

 Cinnamon sugar is great on buttered toast.
 And it’s a good topping for other breakfast treats like quick breads, muffins, and coffee cakes.
 It’s even good sprinkled on desserts like cobblers, bundt cakes, and cookies.